 Meals, personal expenses, travel

-Students participating in this program would remain full-time W&M students have have access to you would continue having access to W&M’s services (Swem Library, VPN, Wellness, Academic Advising, etc) and would have the ability to register for spring courses with the rest of your cohort.
+Students participating in this program would remain full-time W&M students have have access to you would continue having access to W&M’s services (Swem Library, VPN, Wellness, Academic Advising, etc) and would have the ability to register for fall courses with the rest of your cohort.

 For questions, please contact Molly DeStafney